eboatwright/Maxwell/README.md

  - debug=\<BOOLEAN>: Toggle debug output that gets outputed per ply (default=true)
  - opening_book=\<BOOLEAN>: Toggle built-in opening book (default=false)
  - time_management=\<BOOLEAN>: Toggle time management, if false the bot will use all the remaining time (default=true)
+ - tt_size=\<INTEGER>: Sets the hash size in Megabytes, there's also a UCI option for this under the name "Hash" (default=256)
 #### UCI Interface
  - uci, isready, ucinewgame, position, go, stop, and quit commands
  - "position" is only implemented for "position startpos", "position fen" is not yet implemented
+ - "Hash" UCI option, which sets the hash / transposition table size in Megabytes
 #### Board Representation
  - Purely bitboards
  - Supports loading from FEN strings